mariodias/wirecard-sdk-php/README.md

 #### Simulate payments

+Through this API, you can simulate the payment statuses.
-*You can only simulate payments in the sandbox environment.*
+*You can only simulate payments statuses in the sandbox environment.*

 ```PHP
 $resource = $api->payments();